paul-r9/CSD-CI-exercise-java/README.md

 # Tasks
 - ISBN10
+- [ ] Ability to look up BookInfo by ISBN10
- - [x] ISBN10 support for spaces and dashes
+- [ ] ISBN10 support for spaces and dashes
 - [ ] ISBN10 validate checksum

 - Support for ISBN13